easyish/arcrelay/README.md

 `$ kill -9 <PID>`

 ### Explanation of order fields:
-maker : Ethereum address of our Maker. taker : Ethereum address of our Taker. feeRecipient : Ethereum address of our Relayer (none for now).
+maker : Ethereum address of our Maker.<br/>
+taker : Ethereum address of our Taker.<br/>
+feeRecipient : Ethereum address of our Relayer (none for now).<br/>
-makerTokenAddress: The token address the Maker is offering.
+makerTokenAddress: The token address the Maker is offering.<br/>
-takerTokenAddress: The token address the Maker is requesting from the Taker. exchangeContractAddress : The exchange.sol address.
+takerTokenAddress: The token address the Maker is requesting from the Taker.<br/>
+exchangeContractAddress : The exchange.sol address.<br/>
-salt: Random number to make the order (and therefore its hash) unique.
+salt: Random number to make the order (and therefore its hash) unique.<br/>
-makerFee: How many ZRX the Maker will pay as a fee to the Relayer. takerFee : How many ZRX the Taker will pay as a fee to the Relayer.
+makerFee: How many ZRX the Maker will pay as a fee to the Relayer.<br/>
+takerFee : How many ZRX the Taker will pay as a fee to the Relayer.<br/>
-makerTokenAmount: The amount of token the Maker is offering.
+makerTokenAmount: The amount of token the Maker is offering.<br/>
-takerTokenAmount: The amount of token the Maker is requesting from the Taker.
+takerTokenAmount: The amount of token the Maker is requesting from the Taker.<br/>
 expirationUnixTimestampSec: When will the order expire (in unix time).
 [3]